European and Russian Studies

-Associate Professors Molly Brunson (Slavic Languages & Literatures), Karuna Mantena (Political Science), Douglas Rogers (Anthropology), Marci Shore (History)
+Associate Professors Molly Brunson (Slavic Languages & Literatures), Emily Erikson (Sociology), Karuna Mantena (Political Science), Ayesha Ramachandran (Comparative Literature), Marci Shore (History)

 The European Studies Council promotes research programs about Europe’s culture, history, and current affairs.
 The geographical scope of the council’s activities extends from Ireland to Italy, and from Portugal to the lands of the former Soviet Union.
 The council’s definition of Europe transcends conventional divisions between Western, Central, and Eastern Europe, and includes the Balkans and Russia.
 The U.S. Department of Education has repeatedly designated the council a National Resource Center and a FLAS Center under its HEA Title VI program.
 Further information on the council and the Graduate Certificate of Concentration in European Studies is provided under Non-Degree-Granting Programs, Councils, and Research Institutes in this bulletin.

 The council administers an M.A. program in European and Russian Studies.
 This M.A. program is unusual in its embrace of the entire spectrum of European nations and cultures.
 Its requirements allow students to choose a particular national or thematic focus, geared to their individual interests and language skills, but also ensure that students acquaint themselves with the traditions and issues associated with the other parts of Europe.
 Students specializing in Russia and Eastern Europe, for example, will concentrate their efforts in that area, but will also take courses that address Europe-wide problems or the countries of Central or Western Europe.
 The program is suited both to students who wish to pursue further academic studies and to students whose interests are policy-oriented.

 Fields of Study